Merzasphor/MWSE/docs/source/types/tes3mobileProjectile.md

 ### `firingWeapon`

+*Read-only*.
 The weapon that fired this projectile.

 **Returns**: